torognes/inf9380/cloud/handson.md

 1. Save the key-pairs you got in the email from Torbjørn Thursday 24.03 onto your laptop's Desktop (or any other place you prefer.
 If you are on a linux or Mac you can copy them directly into your `~/.ssh` folder)

-3. From your laptop copy the keys to the admin machine.
+3. From your laptop copy the keys to the admin machine on NREC.

    ```scp -i <folder-you-stored-the-key-pairs>/inf9380-2022-ssh <folder-you-stored-the-key-pairs>/inf9380-2022-ssh* centos@<your-admin-ip>:~/.ssh/```